Click here for information on how your group can host a food drive and get involved in helping our neighbors in need.

 Abel was born and raised in Grants, NM and moved to Grand Junction in 2009.
 A graduate of Adams State College in 1991, Colorado has become his home.
 Since moving to Grand Junction, He has been active in the community with his involvement with the Western Colorado Latino Chamber of Commerce (A Founding member and current board member).
 He is also a member of the Horizon Sunrise Rotary Club.
 Abel owns his own Farmers Insurance Agency and is an Adjunct Professor of Mathematics for Colorado Mesa University.
 Abel enjoys many of the outdoor activities the western slope has to offer.

 Cherie was born and raised in Colorado, living in Grand Junction for most of her life.
 She completed her first BA in psychology with a minor in sociology at Metropolitan State College- Denver.
 Cherie is currently working on obtaining a BS in computer science from Regis University.

-In the past she worked as a case manager for adults for developmental disabilities, as support staff for a homeless youth shelter and was the revenue cycle data analyst for Mind Springs Health/West Springs Hosptial.
-Currently she works full time as a managed services administrator at Networks Unlimited and she is a single mother.
+In the past she worked as a case manager for adults for developmental disabilities, as support staff for a homeless youth shelter and was the revenue cycle data analyst for Mind Springs Health/West Springs Hospital.
+Currently she works full time as a managed services administrator at Networks Unlimited.

 Subscribe To Our Newsletter